Patient's Query

 I went through your query and understood your concern.

-As per the history and image (attachment removed to protect patient's identity) provided, it is nail dystrophy.
-Nail dystrophy usually appears due to multiple reasons including physical trauma, frequent exposure to water and stagnation of moisture following frequently washing your feet, nail polishes, using soaps and harsh chemicals on feet or being exposed to them, iron deficiency, genetic factors, so on.
+As per the history and image (attachment removed to protect patient's identity)provided, it is nail dystrophy.
+Nail dystrophy usually appears due to multiple reasons, including physical trauma, frequent exposure to water and stagnation of moisture following frequent washing of your feet, nail polishes, using soaps and harsh chemicals on feet or being exposed to them, iron deficiency, genetic factors, and so on.

-3. Oilatum emollient two caps full in one liter of water to be mixed and foot to be soaked in it for ten minutes in the evening.
+3. Oilatum emollient: Two caps full in one liter of water to be mixed, and the foot to be soaked in it for ten minutes in the evening.

 5. Capsule Omega 3 once daily at night after food for one month.